 Marketers today are creating videos specifically to be watched silently.
 Sounds crazy, right?
 Isn’t the whole point of a video to have image and sound?
 Not anymore.

 A whopping 85% of videos on Facebook are watched without sound.
 In fact, 80% of consumers report that they have a negative reaction when an ad plays a loud sound unexpectedly.
 People are watching videos on their smartphones everywhere they go — in crowded waiting rooms, on public transportation, in classrooms, and even in meetings (let’s be honest).

 This means that if you want people to stick around and watch your content, you need to optimize it for silent viewing.
 The good news is that most of the time, all it takes is the addition of closed captions to keep people engaged.
 People watch captioned ads for 12% longer on average than videos without captions.
 A quick fix!

 Consumers overwhelmingly trust user-generated content more than branded content.
 In fact, 60% of consumers think UGC is more authentic and trustworthy than brand content.

 Rather than fight against the trend, you can partner with satisfied customers to have them act as brand advocates.
 Customers can generate video content on their own social channels and you can reshare it to give it more visibility.

 Over time, this user-generated content builds consumer trust and influences purchase decisions.
 And finding brand advocates can be easy with the right approach!
 Offering incentives, working with influencers, creating referral programs, and simply asking are all ways to get satisfied customers on board with sharing stories and videos about their positive experiences with your brand.

-Create Compelling Content to Support Your Video Strategy
+Support Your Video Strategy Today With Compelling Content

-Our team has writers and experienced marketing professionals who can help you build a strategy and deliver optimized, ready-to-publish content every single week.
+Marketing Insider Group has experienced writers and marketing professionals who can help you build a strategy and deliver optimized, ready-to-publish content every single week.